Arizona Archaeological Society

 Introduction

 The San Tan Chapter formed in May 2008 and was formally chartered as a member of The Arizona Archaeological Society on October 4, 2008.
 The Arizona Archaeological Society is an independent nonprofit corporation.
 Members are eligible to participate in field trips, excavations, surveys, lab work, and other areas of archaeological interest.
 Each member also receives a copy of the annual publication of the Society, The Arizona Archaeologist, together with the monthly newsletter, The Petroglyph.
-The San Tan Chapter meets at 6:30 PM, the second Wednesday of each month September through May, at the San Tan Historical Museum located at 20435 S Old Ellsworth Rd, Queen Creek 85142.
+The San Tan Chapter meets at 6:00 PM and the presentation starts at 6:30 PM, this happens on the second Wednesday of each month September through May, at the San Tan Historical Museum located at 20435 S Old Ellsworth Rd, Queen Creek 85142.
 Monthly meetings are free and open to the public.

 We encourage you to pay membership fees directly to the San Tan Chapter by check or cash.
 This enables the STC to receive its portion of the dues in a timely manner.
 Fees are used for guest speakers, group activities, and our annual potluck.